javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 };
 ```

 ...But what if we want to make constant object properties?
 So that `user.age = 25` would give an error.
 That's possible too.
-We'll cover it in the chapter <info:property-flags-descriptors>.
+We'll cover it in the chapter <info:property-descriptors>.

 ## Cloning and merging, Object.assign